alanqingranwang/web/content/posts/2019-08-21---Logistic-Regression-Three-Ways.md

 p_w(y_i | x_i) = \sigma(w^T x_i)^{y_i} (1-\sigma(w^T x_i))^{1-y_i}.
 $$

-Essentially what we have done is to reparameterize our distribution to introduce a larger parameter set $w$, which now weights all of the elements in our feature $x_i$ similar to how is normally done in linear regression.
+Essentially, what we have done is to reparameterize our distribution to introduce a larger parameter set $w$, which now weights all of the elements in our feature $x_i$ (similar to how is normally done in linear regression).
 However, to ensure that the value is still a valid probability, we "link" the linear intermediary with the sigmoid function $\sigma$ to squash the values back into the range $[0, 1]$.

 To find the optimal parameters, we can maximize the likelihood of the distribution with respect to the parameters $w$:
 $$